KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS18-ATV.md

 Q: How to install Google apps?
 *A:*

-1. Download [open_gapps-arm-11.0-tvstock-xxxxxxxx.zip](https://opengapps.org/?arch=arm&api=11.0&variant=tvstock) and save it to your device's internal storage or use an external USB drive
+1. Download [open_gapps-arm64-11.0-tvstock-xxxxxxxx.zip](https://opengapps.org/?arch=arm64&api=11.0&variant=tvstock) and save it to your device's internal storage or use an external USB drive
 2. Boot to TWRP recovery (see FAQ)
-3. Install open_gapps-arm-11.0-tvstock-xxxxxxxx.zip from your selected storage
+3. Install open_gapps-arm64-11.0-tvstock-xxxxxxxx.zip from your selected storage
 4. Wipe -> Factory reset!
 5. Boot out of recovery (see FAQ)

 ----

-[Merged commits](https://review.lineageos.org/#/q/status:merged++branch:lineage-18.1+-project:%255E.*device.*+-project:%255E.*kernel.*,n,z) not mentioned in the changelog.
+[Merged commits](https://review.lineageos.org/#/q/status:merged+branch:lineage-18.1+-project:%255E.*device.*+-project:%255E.*kernel.*) not mentioned in the changelog.

+**26.10. changelog:**

+- switch to 64-bit kernel & userspace
+- switch to minigbm gbm_mesa and gralloc@4 API (thanks to Roman Stratiienko)
+- update to Mesa 21.2.4
+- update to Linux 5.4.155 kernel and patch known vulnerabilities (CVE-xxxx-xxxx, and more)

 **11.10. changelog:**